minjaeSeo6603/Pre-doc/README.md

 ## The effectiveness of different Facebook ad campaigns in increasing COVID-19 vaccine uptake

 ### How to Run
-1. Open this task.Rmd file in RStudio (or another R Markdown environment)
+1. Open this code.Rmd file in RStudio (or another R Markdown environment)
 2. Click the Knit button to generate the output (HTML by default).
 Alternatively, run rmarkdown::render("filename.Rmd") in R to produce the report.
 Ensure the required packages are installed before knitting.